 Maintain Your Fat Intake

-The World Health Organization recommends keeping fat intake at a minimum of 20% of your total calorie intake (4).
-Personally, I don’t think going by percentages is the best way to go though, as that can be tricky to calculate on a daily basis.
+The World Health Organization recommends keeping fat intake at a minimum of 20% of your total calorie intake (4), but we like to keep things simpler.

 That should be enough to cover your basic needs.
 But remember, that's the minimum, so don't go lower than that.